 GET CREATIVE WITH DONATION OPTIONS

 Give your potential donors more options for donations.
 Allow for program choices, varying gift amounts or reoccurring donation options.
 We love how Pedal Revolution, a nonprofit bike shop in San Francisco, allows for bike donations!
 This is super relevant to their mission and gives individuals cool new opportunities for donation.
 Resolve to add one additional donation option to your repertoire this year (maybe birthday donations?)!

 With the rise of social media, procrastination is at an all-time high.
 I know because I am seriously struggling to not check my Instagram right now.
 Instead, resolve to get started on projects earlier this year.
 Start designing your end of the year fundraising campaign or gala now.
 Or maybe lay out a calendar of the year with large projects already sketched out.
 Think about getting started on that new initiative or program just a few months earlier.
 By giving yourself adequate time you will find that you are able to anticipate problems and come up with creative solutions leading to more successful events and initiatives.

 You knew this one was coming, didn’t you?
 2019 is the year for your nonprofit website rehaul.
 Use the calendar you already created for those projects above and set aside the time (and funds) to do so!
 We know that this can be a big undertaking but that’s why we are here to help.
-Join us on the 30th of January at 12 PM ET in a webinar where we will break down everything you need to get started.
+Check out our free crash course on nonprofit web design.